AlvinJian/auto_background_changer/README.md

 A simple wallpaper changer supporting various backends.
 It Currently supports Gnome 3, Unity, Mate Desktop and feh(for lightweight window manager, such as i3, openbox...etc.).
-User can also add custom scripts in ```/etc/autobgch/scripts/``` and pass the script name by ```-bcknd SCRIPT``` to the daemon.
+User can also add custom scripts in ```/etc/autobgch/scripts/``` and pass the script name by ```-bcknd YOUR_SCRIPT``` to the daemon.

 This program has two parts: bgchd(the daemon) and bgctl(the controller).